Amelia (birth defect): Description

 Amelia may be present as an isolated defect, but it is often associated with major malformations in other organ systems.
 These frequently include cleft lip and/or palate, body wall defects, malformed head, and defects of the neural tube, kidneys, and diaphragm.
 Facial clefts may be accompanied by other facial anomalies such as abnormally small jaw, and missing ears or nose.
 The body wall defects allow internal organs to protrude through the abdomen.
 Head malformations may be minor to severe with a near disappearance of the brain.
 The diaphragm may be herniated or gone and one or both kidneys may be small or absent.

 Causes

 Between 24 and 36 days after fertilization, development of limb(s) may be impeded.
-This may eventually lead to complete or partial absence of one or more than one limbs.
+This may eventually lead to complete or partial absence of one or more limbs.
 Tetra-amelia syndrome appears to have an autosomal recessive pattern of inheritance – that is, the parents of an individual with tetra-amelia syndrome each carry one copy of the mutated gene, but do not show signs and symptoms of the condition.

 In some cases, amelia may be attributed to health complications during the early stages of pregnancy, including infection, failed abortion or complications associated with removal of an IUD after pregnancy, or use of teratogenic drugs, such as thalidomide.